post operative inflammation in horses with causes, symptoms, recovery and supplementation

 Several factors contribute to post-operative inflammation in horses:

 • Joint Capsule Damage: The joint capsule, a critical structure that encloses the joint and contains synovial fluid for lubrication, may become damaged, inflamed, or stiff following surgery.
-This can lead to reduced joint mobility, increased pain, and the potential for scar tissue formation, which may further limit movement.
+This can lead to reduced joint mobility and visible symptoms such as equine knee swelling or horse pastern swelling.
+In some cases, owners may notice localized fluid retention or sensitivity near the joint.

 • Infection: Bacterial contamination during or after surgery can cause severe inflammation.